Affairs-and-Order/AnO/README.md

 Harbour - allows you to recruit water units -$35K / HOUR

-Aerodrome - allows recruit of air units -$55K / HOUR
+Aerodrome - allows you to recruit of air units -$55K / HOUR

 Administrative building - allows recruitment of spies -$60K / HOUR

-Silo - allows production of missiles and nukes when researched -$120K / HOUR

 Adding more army bases after the first one would have the benefit of allowing more recruitment per hour and total capacity (applies for all military buildings)

 Since multiple units all come from the same building, each building would share the same recruiting pool.
 EX: 1 army base can recruit 100 soldier, or 10 tanks, or 5 artillery per hour, up to a max of 10,000 soldiers, 1,000 tanks, and 500 artillery per base.

+Nukes and ICBMs require the upgrades for them, but do not have Military buildings.